This article focuses on CNC Intelligence’s Bitcoin and Cryptocurrency Tracing and Recovery services and how they work.

-In 2018, studies estimated that within the crypto sector, legitimate actors lost some $9 million worth of digital assets to theft every day.
-That problem has likely grown more acute since.
+In 2018, studies estimated that within the crypto sector, legitimate actors lost some $12 million worth of digital assets to theft.

 Experience has shown that improper transfers from bankrupt debtors through judgment- and arbitration award creditors are also channels of crypto fraud.

-The cryptocurrency industry can only step onto the path of sustained growth through mass adoption if reliable mechanisms exist to support private dispute resolution and crypto-asset tracing and recovery.
+The cryptocurrency industry can only step onto the path of sustained growth through mass adoption if reliable mechanisms exist to support private dispute resolution and cryptocurrency tracing and recovery.